TrongDuys/ProjectWeb/README.md

 # Note

-<span style="color:red;">At the .env file is using the author's MongoDB data.
-Please create your own database instead of using an existing one.</span>
+<font color="red">At the .env file is using the author's MongoDB data.
+Please create your own database instead of using an existing one.</font>